signavio/tech-blog/README.md

 More topic ideas:

-* Annoucement for a forthcoming Signavio Tech Talk meet-up
+* Announcement for a forthcoming Signavio Tech Talk meet-up
 * Presentation slides or photos of the previous Signavio Tech Talk meet-up
 * Book review
 * Masters thesis summary
-* Review of a Berlin tech meetup event
+* Review of a tech meet-up event or conference
 * Experiences with a technology Signavio doesn’t use (hobby project or previous job)

 Everyone has something to write about!